JacobH140/century-of-college-football/README.md

 A temporal network based on 100 years of Division I FBS American college football games (1924-2024), with evolving ground-truth community memberships captured in terms of conference realignment.

 # How to Use
-Head over to this Colab notebook (LINK).
+Head over to this Colab notebook (LINK) and make a copy.
 There, the data may be filtered according to the following parameters:
 - time range (in years)
 - years to exclude
 - ....